tangramer/911CallsAnalysis/README.md

       Users will be able to track the changes by selecting time/date.

       Use Case: Users can select two main  data to show:
-  		1) 911 calls distributions of different types on a Seattle map
+  		1) 911 calls distributions of different types on a map of Seattle

 	2) Statistic data of blocks / communities

 	3) Divide Seattle into blocks.
 Add the block code column to the dataframe.
 Later analysis is based on incident                    numbers in a block (e.g. the sum fire incidents in a block vs. the average temperature in the same block)

 2) Component specification: